 Elliott Jacques coined this term of mid-life crisis in 1965.
 Jacques, a psychoanalyst, found that midlife crisis is so critical that many great artists and thinkers don’t even survive it.
 He crunched the numbers with a “random sample” of 310 geniuses and, indeed, discovered that a considerable number of these formidable talents—including Mozart, Raphael, Chopin, Rimbaud, Purcell, and Baudelaire—succumbed to some kind of tragic fate or another and drew their last breaths between the ages of 35 and 39.
 “The closer one keeps to genius in the sample,” Jacques observes, “the more striking and clear-cut is this spiking of the death rate in midlife.”
 Jacques further argued that around the age of 35, a genius can go in one of three directions:

 - Could die literally or perish metaphorically, having exhausted most of the potential early on

 - Could reach full creative potential but under tremendous anxieties of middle age.
 A few examples are – (a) Before his 38th birthday, Bach was just an unusually talented church organist and music tutor; it was only in middle age that Bach’s “colossal achievements as a composer” really began in earnest. (b) Although Shakespeare produced Romeo and Juliet in his early thirties, he is thought to have penned Julius Caesar, Hamlet, Othello, King Lear and Macbeth all between the ages of 35 and 40.

 - Could change aesthetic or style dramatically at middle age, usually for the better.
-Such people become more prolific and accomplished even in their earlier years.
+Such people become more prolific and accomplished.
 They become more patient and refined.
 A classic example from India is that of Amitabh Bachchan.

 - A feeling of “going nowhere” in the career.
 Growing sense of uneasiness that this work was not what one wanted to do with the rest of life